-- Youth ministry team members work collaboratively with the pastor, coordinator of youth ministry (and/or other supervisors) and associates in ministry. - Youth ministry team members faithfully represent and practice the teachings of the Catholic Church with integrity in word and action. - Youth ministry team members are competent and receive education and training commensurate with their role(s) and responsibilities (§ 231, Code of Canon Law.) - Youth ministry team members respect the diversity of spiritualities in the faith community and will not make their own personal form of spirituality normative. - Youth ministry team members recognize the dignity of each person and refrain from behaviors or words that are disrespectful of anyone or any group. - Youth ministry team members serve all people without regard to gender, national origin, age, marital status, socioeconomic status, or political beliefs. - Youth ministry team members act to ensure all persons have access to the resources, services and opportunities they require with particular regard for persons with special needs or disabilities.
+- Employees and volunteers work collaboratively with the pastor and/or other supervisors and associates in ministry. - • Employees and volunteers faithfully represent and practice the teachings of the Catholic Church with integrity in word and action. - • Employees and volunteers are competent and receive education and training commensurate with their role(s) and responsibilities. - • Employees and volunteers respect the diversity of spiritualties in the faith community and will not make their own personal form of spirituality normative. - • Employees and volunteers recognize the dignity of each person and refrain from behaviors or words that are disrespectful of anyone or any group. - • Employees and volunteers serve all people without regard to gender, creed, national origin, age, marital status, socioeconomic status, or political beliefs. - • Employees and volunteers act to ensure all persons have access to the resources, services and opportunities they require with particular regard for persons with special needs or disabilities. - • Employees and volunteers are accountable to the pastor or other duly appointed representative. - • Employees and volunteers are called to serve the faith community, carrying out their ministry conscientiously, zealously, and diligently. - Employees and volunteers exercise responsible stewardship of resources while holding themselves to the highest standards of integrity regarding fiscal matters placed in their trust. - • Employees and volunteers respect confidentiality. - • Employees and volunteers adhere to civil and ecclesial law, policy and procedure concerning the reporting of neglect, suspected abuse or when physical harm could come to the person or to a third party. - Employees and volunteers support the rights and roles of parents while ministering to the needs and concerns of minors.

-- Youth ministry team members are accountable to the pastor, coordinator of youth ministry, or other duly appointed representative, under the authority of the diocesan bishop. - Youth ministry team members are called to serve the faith community, carrying out their ministry "...conscientiously, zealously, and diligently" (§ 231, Code of Canon Law.) - Youth ministry team members exercise responsible stewardship of resources while holding themselves to the highest standards of integrity regarding fiscal matters placed in their trust. - Youth ministry team members respect confidentiality, yet are not held to confidentiality in the same way as ordained ministers and licensed, certified counselors. - Youth ministry team members adhere to civil and ecclesial law concerning the reporting of neglect, abuse or when physical harm could come to the person or to a third party. - Youth ministry team members support the rights and roles of parents while ministering to the needs and concerns of adolescents. - Youth ministry team members are aware they have considerable personal power because of their ministerial position.
-Therefore, they will sustain respectful ministerial relationships, avoiding manipulation and other abuses of power. - Physical, sexual, or romantic relationships between a youth ministry team member and an adolescent are unethical and are prohibited. - Youth ministry team members model healthy and positive behaviors with adolescents. - Procuring, providing, or using alcohol and/or controlled substances for or with adolescents is unethical and is prohibited. - Youth ministry team members are aware of the signs of physical, sexual, and psychological abuse and neglect. - Youth ministry team members are aware of their limitations with respect to paraprofessional counseling and make appropriate referrals. - Youth ministry team members adhere to civil and ecclesial law, policy and procedure for reporting abuse, suspected abuse or neglect. - Youth ministry team members are aware of and comply with all applicable parish, organizational and/or diocesan policies with special attention to sexual misconduct, safety, transportation, parental permission, and medical emergency policies.
+- • Employees and volunteers are aware they have considerable personal power because of their ministerial position.
+Therefore, they will sustain respectful ministerial relationships, avoiding manipulation and other abuses of power.
+Physical, sexual, or romantic relationships between an adult volunteer and a minor are unethical, illegal, and are prohibited. - • Employees and volunteers model healthy and positive behaviors with minors.
+Procuring, providing, or using alcohol and/or controlled substances for or with minors is unethical, illegal and is prohibited. - • Employees and volunteers are aware of the signs of physical, sexual, and psychological abuse and neglect. - • Employees and volunteers are aware of their limitations with respect to paraprofessional counseling and make appropriate referrals. - • Employees and volunteers are aware of and comply with all applicable parish, organizational and/or diocesan policies with special attention to sexual misconduct, safety, transportation, parental permission, and medical emergency policies.